codeOfRobin/try-swift-talk/try!Swift.md

 ^ You know, where you make a request and you get a response.
 And there’s just one response.
 Not very stream-ey, is it?
 Is Rx still useful for them?

 ^ Here’s the thing.
 Requests don’t exist in isolation.
-Often they’re part of a bigger flow, like refreshing expired tokens, retrying with exponential backoff if you lose an internet connection.
+Often they’re part of a bigger flow, like refreshing expired OAuth tokens, retrying n attempts if your server is down with exponentially  increasing time, waiting for Reachability to tell you that there's a network connection.
 Which is why often you don’t deal with a single request by itself in your application flow.
 We’ll discuss this stuff in detail later, but I brought this up early because there’s this really cool function that has some interesting use cases in Rx.
 It’s called flatMapLatest

 ---